Equine Assisted Coaching and mentoring

-Our EAP Program involves equine activities setup and facilitated by a licensed mental health professional and a horse professional.
+Our program involves equine activities setup and facilitated by an EGALA certified professional .
 These activities are most often performed on the ground (rather than riding) and include such things as brushing, haltering and leading the horse.
-During the process of working with the horse, the therapist and the client engage in talk therapy, processing feelings, behaviors and patterns.
+During the process of working with the horse, the client engages in processing feelings, behaviors and patterns.
 The ultimate goal is to build skills such as personal responsibility assertiveness, non-verbal communications, self-confidence and self-control.
-This therapy is thought to be an effective short-term therapeutic approach addressing a number of mental health problems including:
+This modality is thought to be an effective short-term therapeutic approach addressing a number of mental health issues including:

 equine assisted learning (EAL)